hmsgwebmaster/tune-pi/README.md

 # Tune Pi
-Real-time Captioning for Time-based Media project
+Real-time Captioning for Time-based Media

 This repo contains the app that runs on the Raspberry Pis
 - playvideo-tune.js connects to the Tune server, and uses OMXplayer on the Pi as the videoplayer (https://github.com/ericpugh/tune)